jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Schedular payments
-(3) The amount of tax for a schedular payment is determined— (a) at the relevant rate set out in schedule 4 (Rates of tax for schedular payments); and (b) on the basis of the gross amount of the payment, whether—
+(3) The amount of tax for a schedular payment is determined— (a) at the relevant rate set out in schedule 4 (Rates of tax for schedular payments); and (b) on the basis of the gross amount of the payment, other than GST, whether—
     (i) some or all of the payment is income; and
     (ii) the full income tax liability lies with the person receiving the payment, or lies partly with an employee or subcontractor of the person.
 Tax tables